BrokenMesh/ERP_Hicham/README.md

 <h3 align="center">ERP_Hicham</h3>

   <p align="center">
     ERP_Hicham is a school project.
-Its a small slice of an ERP application developed using Windows WPF and MySQL.
-This application enables the create and manage Products, Orders and Customers.
+It’s a small slice of an ERP application developed using Windows WPF and MySQL.
+This application enables the management of products, orders, and customers.
     <br />
     <a href="https://github.com/BrokenMesh/ERP_Hicham/issues">Report Bug</a>
     ·